pendo-io/pendo-mobile-sdk/android-integration/flutter-android.md

 # Flutter

 >[!IMPORTANT]
->Important: Pendo supports track events only in Flutter, the codeless solution is still in progress
+>Pendo supports track events only in Flutter, the codeless solution is still in progress

 ## Step 1.
 Install Pendo SDK